 - 7. GOAL: An environmentally literate public that is informed by lifelong formal and informal opportunities that reflect the diversity of the nation's coastal communities. - a.
-ACTION: Increase effective environmental literacy instruction for K-12 students by formal and informal educators. - i.
-DESIRED OUTCOME: Teachers and students are better informed in science, technology, engineering and mathematics fields and can employ their knowledge to support sustainable practices within their communities. - b.
-ACTION: Increase effective environmental literacy communication to stakeholders, including how ecosystem change affects economic, social and cultural values, as well as implications for conservation and management. - i.
-DESIRED OUTCOME: Stakeholders develop a sense of awareness, understanding and stewardship to sustain watershed, coastal and marine ecosystems and resources through informal science education.

-- ii.
-DESIRED OUTCOME: Communities implement sustainable strategies when managing natural resources and make decisions based on information acquired through informal science education. - 8.
+ACTION: Provide effective environmental literacy instruction for K-12 students by formal and informal educators. - i.
+DESIRED OUTCOME: Teachers and students are better informed in science, technology, engineering and mathematics (STEM) fields and can employ their knowledge to support sustainable practices within their communities including environmental justice communities. - b.
+ACTION: Provide effective environmental literacy opportunities and communication to public audiences, including how environmental change affects economic, social and cultural values, as well as implications for conservation and management. - i.
+DESIRED OUTCOME: Stakeholders develop a sense of awareness, understanding and stewardship to sustain watershed, coastal and marine ecosystems and resources through informal science education. - ii.
+DESIRED OUTCOME: Communities implement sustainable strategies when managing natural resources and make decisions based on information acquired through informal science education. - iii.
+DESIRED OUTCOME: Community members are aware of and understand changing conditions and hazards and the implications to their communities. - 8.
 GOAL: A diverse and skilled workforce is engaged and enabled to address critical local, regional and national needs. - a.
-ACTION: Increase opportunities for undergraduate and graduate students to gain knowledge and experience in the science and management of watershed, coastal and marine resources. - i.
+ACTION: Increase opportunities for K-12, undergraduate and graduate students in order to gain knowledge and experience in the science, management and education about watershed, coastal and marine resources. - i.
 DESIRED OUTCOME: Internships and fellowships increase literacy, experience and preparedness in areas of watershed, coastal and marine ecosystems for students. - ii.
 DESIRED OUTCOME: Undergraduate and graduate students are supported and have access to formal and experiential learning, training and research experiences. - b.
-ACTION: Prepare a resilient workforce to address the needs of coastal communities and their economies. - i.
-DESIRED OUTCOME: Employment in coastal economies expands and diversifies. - ii.
+ACTION: Prepare a resilient workforce to address the needs of coastal communities and their economies.

+i.
 DESIRED OUTCOME: The coastal workforce can adapt to changing environmental, social and economic conditions.